greenrazer/wattkit/README.md

   what % of the time during the sample period it is running.
 Use that to compute the fraction of the power consumption that is due to the process.
-- [ ] Determine Wh capacity of current battery, output what % of total bat cap was consumed by the scope
+- [ ] Determine Wh capacity of current battery, output what % of total bat cap was consumed by the scope (check query_maxcap.py for more)
 - [ ] Add frequency measurements (ANE impossible :( )
 - [ ] Add braindead method that does statistical sampling for you
 - [ ] Convenience method to generate comparison report of power consumption between compute units?
 (CoreML specific, put in coremlprofiler)